-What mattered most to you before COVID-19?
+What mattered most to you before the pandemic?
 Those things are your guiding light through any crisis.
 Keep hold of your desire for integrity, wellbeing, achievement, contribution, curiosity, fun – whatever motivated and inspired you.
 And if you want or need to do some work on you, ensure optimism and resilience are high up on your list.

 2. Make a commitment

 Some people thrive with structure and sameness in their lives.
 Others wing it every day!
 If you’re closer to the latter, you may need to work harder to embed commitment to what matters most.
-To do this, identify five ‘must-dos’: non-negotiable commitments that you WILL do every day regardless of what else is happening.
+To do this, identify five ‘must-dos’: non-negotiable commitments that you will do every day regardless of what else is happening.

 3. Challenge yourself